ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/sansum/update2.md

 <img src = "https://raw.githubusercontent.com/lawrencedlin/ucsb-ds-capstone-2021.github.io/main/ucsb_ds_capstone_projects_2021/projects/sansum/visuals/survey.png">

-These plots show the differences between the correlation and stratification of A1c in relation to both the total FACIT-Sp-12 score and the FACIT-Sp-12 meaning subscore.
+These plots show the differences between the correlation and stratification of A1c in relation to both the FACIT-Sp-12 total score and subscores.
 FACIT-Sp-12 stands for “Functional Assessment of Chronic Illness Therapy - Spiritual Well-Being 12 Item Scale”.
 There are three subscores when using the 3-Factor model: meaning, peace and faith.
-The meaning subscore had a substantially higher correlation coefficient at around ~0.16 then the total score, which had a correlation coefficient of around ~0.08.
-The faith subscores, in contrast, had correlation coefficients
+Higher scores imply better spiritual well being.
+The meaning subscore has a higher correlation coefficient then the other plots at around ~0.16.
+The total score has a correlation coefficient of ~0.10 and peace subscore has a correlation coefficient of around ~0.08.
+The faith subscore, in contrast, has a correlation coefficient as low as ~.01.

 <img src = "https://raw.githubusercontent.com/lawrencedlin/ucsb-ds-capstone-2021.github.io/main/ucsb_ds_capstone_projects_2021/projects/sansum/visuals/pca.png" width = 200px, height = 200px>